Looking for the best free IQ tests online? You’re in the right place.

 The Memorado quiz is, as the website says, quicker than most other IQ tests.
 It is also well laid out and has an attractive look.
 It combines spatial and verbal IQ questions to get a good indication of your intelligence level and gives you a standardized measure of your intelligence quotient while also telling you what percentile of the population your intelligence falls in.

-If you complete a lot of IQ tests, you will notice that the questions start to seem familiar, without being the same.
+If you complete a lot of online IQ tests, you will notice that the questions start to seem familiar, without being the same.

 One popular type of question that you will see regularly is the number series question.
 You are usually given four or five numbers and asked to determine what the next number in the series would be.